amulya2505/Functional-Tests-with-Taiko/README.md

-# Functional-Tests-with-Taiko
+# Functional-Tests-with-Taiko and Gauge
-This repository will help you to setup a new Functional Test framework using Taiko and Gauge.
+This repository will help you to setup a new Functional Test BDD framework using Taiko and Gauge.
+This also includes reporting and some advance concepts.

+I used macbook , following isntructions will work for mac.